AdaCompNUS/CS4278-5478-Project-Materials/README.md

 - For each map and each random seed, save your controls to a file named  "map{map_number}_seed{seed_number}.txt".
 For example,
   - map1_seed5.txt
   - map2_seed1.txt

+Please check example.py for the format of the control file and make sure the submitted file is in correct format.
+You could use example.py to verify the correctness of your control file and get the score for it.

 - Provide a short report (up to 2 pages, Times Roman 10 point) to  describe your apporach.
 In particular, if you follow the classic modular system design approach, provide a system diagram and describe
   - how the system processes the visual input,
   - how it determines the position with respect to the lane,
   - how it controls the vehicle.

 If you adopt a end-to-end neural network learning approach, provide the network architecture diagram.
 Explain your architecture choices, algorithms and modules, if any.

+Note:
+1. Shaking without moving forward is not allowed and penealty will be given
+2. Evaluation for each map will take maximally 1500 steps

 Organize your submission folder according to the following structure:
 ```